thefrontside/microstates/README.md

 The view boom was in big part ignited by the introduction of React.
 With React, came the introduction and mass adoption of functional programming ideas in the JavaScript ecosystem.
 Functional thinking brought a lot of simplicity to the view layer.
 It is conceptually simple - a component is a function that takes props and returns DOM.
 This simplicity helped developers learn React and has been adopted to a varied degree by most frameworks.
 The API that each frameworks exposes to their view is somewhat different but the general idea is the same.

 Microstates brings the same kind of simplicity to the model layer.
 A Microstate is a functional model in a way that a component is a functional view.
-Component takes props and returns DOM, a Microstate takes value and returns state.
+A component takes props and returns DOM; a Microstate takes value and returns state.
 DOM is a tree of element instances, state is a tree of model instances.
 A DOM tree is created by passing data to a root component.
 A state tree is created from a root type and value.
 A component is an abstraction that we use to manipulate the DOM tree.
 A microstate is an abstraction that we use to manipulate the state tree.

 When you want to change what the user sees, you could imperatively manipulate the DOM elements with jQuery, but React taught us to change DOM declaratively by changing the data that the DOM reflects.
 In the same way, when you want to change the state, you must change the value and allow the state to be reflected.

 # What is a Microstate?

-A microstate is a JavaScript object that is created from a Microstate type and pojo value.
-The shape and methods of the microstate are determined by the type and value it contains.
+A Microstate is a JavaScript object that is created from a Microstate type and POJO value.
+The shape and methods of the Microstate are determined by its type and the value it contains.
 A type describes the structure and transitions that can be performed on the microstate.
 Using type and value, Microstates derives a single immutable state tree.

 # Types